open-learning-exchange/open-learning-exchange.github.io/pages/profiles/njanne19.md

 *In an effort to make my profile as unique as possible, I have decided to inclue this picture of a cat I found on the internet.
 While not deep in meaning, it's a cat.*

 ![Image of Cat](https://i.ytimg.com/vi/tntOCGkgt98/maxresdefault.jpg)

+*Additionally, I've decided to inclue a recent binary joke I heard*

+>There are 10 types of people who understand binary.

+>Those who do, and those who don't.